cdamus/emf.compare/plugins/org.eclipse.emf.compare.uml2.facade.tests/src/org/eclipse/emf/compare/uml2/facade/tests/data/useCases.md

 * the right model adds a home interface of the same name but for the Whatsit bean (**conflict**)

+### Use case f1

+Simple models where the left side has a complete set of J2EE elements for testing the *Façade Dynamic Proxy* API.

 ### Use case m1

 Two-way comparison of mixed-mode models, with a UML design model that references a J2EE model.
 The left-side models